 This will add a small amount of extra weight to your setup.
 But I don’t think this makes any difference when it comes to performance.

 I like the fact that has an elliptical stylus.
 Which in anyone’s books tracks better and is kinder to records in general.

 Audio Technica recommends a tracking force of anywhere between 1.0 and 1.5 grams.

-It’s a high compliance which means overall higher quality sound.
-But even at the lightest tracking force the body rides low.
+It’s high compliance which means overall higher quality sound.
+But even at the lightest tracking force, the body rides low.

 Because of this low riding body, I don’t recommend this cart for a standard half mount tonearm.
 The added weight from the adaptor could throw everything off.

 So if you have a universal half mount tonearm, give this one a skip and consider other options like the Ortofon OM 5 E. Or the Ortofon Omega instead.
 And if you’re after a conical stylus which plays nice with older records then the Audio Technica AT 95 E is a good option.